Killing four birds with one Gaussian process: the relation between different test-time attacks: Acknowledgments

+\textbf{GP as a secure classifier.} We show that given the previous two conditions from the main paper, GP is indeed equivalent to a secure classifier.
+To start, we recap the two assumptions. \textit{First}, GP has a rejection option based on $\rho$, and \textit{second}, there is no point $x'$ such that for two distinct $x_i$,$x_j \in X_{tr}$ both $k(x_i,x')>0$ and $k(x_j,x')>0$.
+In other words, the GP can reject a sample, and we assume that the used covariance is $0$ between any two training points. the predictive mean of GPR is composed of weighted labels, where the weight is the similarity between the training points and the queried test point, as formalized in \cref{pi}.
+Throughout this analysis, we assume the values representing the two classes to be $1$ for class $1$ and $-1$ for class $0$ respectively.

+When assumption two holds, the kernel matrix is the identity matrix: the similarity between any two points is zero, and the similarity of each point with itself is $1.0$.
+A test point $x'$ is at most close to a single training point, here $x_{n}$.
+We summarize:

+where $1$ denotes the similarity from $x_{n}$ to itself; all other terms are zero as $k(x',x_{i})=0$ iff $i \neq n$.
+This classifier is almost equivalent to \cref{eq:sec_cla}, as it classifies each point if it is in the $\rho$-ball of any training point.

+To fulfill the equivalence, we define rejection for GPR (assumption 1).
+We need to reject any test point for which $k(x',x_{n})\leq \rho$.
+The minimum and maximum output of GPR is (due to the labels) either $1 = y_1$ or $-1 = y_0$, thus we do not classify a sample iff $y^* \in [-1+\tau_0,1-\tau_1]$, where we chose $\tau_0 = \tau_1 = \rho$ to reject points further away than $\rho$.
+We may, however, define a different thresholds (where $0.0 < \tau < 1.0$) for the two classes or even each test point, if required.

-To determine the two lengthscales used throughout the paper, we trained a range of GPCs on each data set.
+\textbf{Lengthscale Experiments.} To determine the two lengthscales used throughout the paper, we trained a range of GPCs on each data set.
 We varied the lengthscale in small steps between $0.0$ and $2.0$ in steps of $0.01$ and between $2.0$ and $151.0$ in steps of $1.0$.
 We report the resulting accuracies and AUC with all rejections thresholds in \cref{fig:lengtscaleAll}.
-This figures include an additional data set Credit, which was later excluded as we found the accuracy to vary strongly (by $10$\%) if the split between test and training data was altered.
+The figure include an additional data set Credit, which was later excluded as we found the accuracy to varied strongly (by $10$\%) if the split between test and training data was changed.